Princeton undergrads: We’re looking for summer research assistants!

 Competence & Division of Labor

 Successful collaboration requires that we understand what we can do, what others can do, and how we complement each other.
 How do we learn about our own and other people’s competence, and how do we use this understanding to divide labor?
+How do children’s developing abilities unlock new ways for them to participate in collaborations?

 Collaboration in Communities